rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 * We are running an obfs4 pluggable transport located at `/usr/local/bin/obfs4proxy` on our `ServerTransportPlugin` line
 * `ServerTransportListenAddr` makes our pluggable transport listen on port 12345
-* Our `ExtORPort` line will listen on an randomly-chosen port for connections between Tor and our pluggable transport.
-Normally, this line shouldn't be changed
+* Our `ExtORPort` line will listen on an randomly chosen port for connections between Tor and our pluggable transport.
+Normally, this line should not be changed

 If you want to listen on another TCP port, change "12345" with your desired TCP port.